Showing 11 of 11 products

 Painting by numbers of famous artists

-Painting a masterpiece is something incredibly special, but thanks to paint by numbers, anyone can now pick up their paintbrush and create an iconic piece of art on canvas.
-The use of acrylic allows the painters to be able to show more details, it is also ideal because of the less time it takes for your work to dry.
+Painting a masterpiece is extraordinary, but thanks to paint by numbers, anyone can now pick up their paintbrush and create an iconic piece of art on canvas.
+The use of acrylic allows the painters to show more details; it is also ideal because of the less time it takes for your work to dry.
 Introduced in the 1950s, acrylic joins the good properties of watercolor and oil.
-Rest assured, it will not affect the quality of your magnificent artwork.
+Rest assured; it will not affect the quality of your magnificent artwork.

 The 19th and 20th centuries have been marked by the explosion of different art movements within Europe mainly, but not only, all around the world, people were also expressing their emotions with art, from Frida Kahlo in Mexico to Pablo Picasso in Spain, to Katsushika Hokusai in Japan.
 Hokusai has greatly influenced van Gogh and Monet.

-This was an important moment in history and has transformed the way we interact with art today.
-Although many influential artists were not recognized in their time, we are celebrating them today.
-This unique opportunity for you to paint these paintings with paint by numbers.
+This was an important historical moment and has transformed how we interact with art today.
+Although many influential artists were not recognized in their time, we celebrate them today.
+This is a unique opportunity for you to paint these paintings with paint by numbers.

 Van Gogh Paintings

 Vincent van Gogh's paint by numbers is a prestigious way to introduce yourself to the world of art for people less familiar with it.
 Van Gogh is well known for his personal touches and colors.
-Part of the Dutch post-impressionist movement in the late 19th century, the artist has influenced a whole era.
-Up until today, his work is exposed in different artistic capitals around the world, from London to Amsterdam, the painter really influenced the world of art.
-Although misunderstood for a very long time, and going through some hard times, his art is greatly appreciated nowadays.
+The artist influenced a whole era as part of the Dutch post-impressionist movement in the late 19th century.
+Until today, his work is exposed in different artistic capitals worldwide, from London to Amsterdam; the painter influenced the art world.
+Although misunderstood for a long time and through hard times, his art is greatly appreciated nowadays.

 Monet paint by number

-Claude Monet is the founder of French Impressionism which has flourished in the late 19th century and has shown the beauty of abstract creating little strokes and dabs with a paintbrush.
+Claude Monet is the founder of French Impressionism, which flourished in the late 19th century and has shown the beauty of abstract creating little strokes and dabs with a paintbrush.
 He is at the origin of this technique.

 Monet Paint By Numbers are just a beautiful way to revisit this epical art movement and to bring it back to life and into your interior.
-Monet has impacted a whole generation and just like van Gogh or Picasso, his artwork can be found in the most prestigious museum on the planet.
+Monet has impacted a whole generation, and just like van Gogh or Picasso, his artwork can be found in the world's most prestigious museum.
 When you hear Monet, beautiful and relaxed landscapes come to your mind.
-He nailed the art of recreating a beautiful atmosphere, a unique landscape while using this particular technique that is specific to impressionists.
+He nailed the art of recreating a beautiful atmosphere and a unique landscape while using this particular technique specific to impressionists.

-Something that is less known from Monet’s technique is that he would banish some colors from the palette he would use, therefore, no brown or earth colors can’t be found on his paintings.
-Claude Monet would use a limited number of colors to paint and would be able to create that impression of light using specific techniques and paint.
+Something less known about Monet's technique is that he would banish some colors from the palette he used.
+Therefore, no brown or earth colors can be found in his paintings.
+Claude Monet used limited colors to paint and could create that impression of light using specific techniques and paint.

-Claude Monet mainly used oil on canvas and along with other impressionist artists such as Renoir, he would change the way landscapes were painted.
-Instead of copying in every detail, similar to a photograph, he would rather capture the lights and the colors present in the landscapes.
+Claude Monet mainly used oil on canvas, and along with other impressionist artists such as Renoir, he would change how landscapes were painted.
+Instead of copying every detail, similar to a photograph, he would rather capture the lights and colors in the landscapes.
 His outdoor painting technique is admirable.
-Claude Monet had a beloved scene (just like most artists), his preferred spot was the waterlily pond.
+Claude Monet had a beloved scene (like most artists); his preferred spot was the waterlily pond.

 Worldwide renowned painters

-Both Vincent van Gogh and Claude Monet were founders of the impressionist art movement that appeared during the late 1850s.
-This movement is characteristic of a certain technique that is used to paint on the canvas.
+Both Vincent van Gogh and Claude Monet founded the impressionist art movement during the late 1850s.
+This movement is characteristic of a certain technique used to paint on the canvas.

-Mainly with oil, impressionism means capturing the light of the landscapes, it is not an exact copy of what you are seeing but it is an ‘impression’ of it.
-The use of little strokes with the paintbrush creates that impression of light and movement and is the pillar to the later movement of pointillism and neoimpressionism.
+Mainly with oil, impressionism means capturing the light of the landscapes; it is not an exact copy of what you are seeing but an 'impression' of it.
+The use of little strokes with the paintbrush creates that impression of light and movement and is the pillar of the later movement of pointillism and neoimpressionism.

-Different techniques and paintings started to be more popular during the early 20th century, that period being scarred by the multiple wars, people would use art as an escape to express their feelings.
-Pablo Picasso is a particularly good example, if you are familiar with the Guernica painting, it is a very meaningful painting marking the anti-war movement.
-Guernica (Spain) was bombarded by the Nazis in 1937, it is a revolt against the catastrophic disaster that was happening in the world.
+Different techniques and paintings started to be more popular during the early 20th century; that period being scarred by the multiple wars, people would use art as an escape to express their feelings.
+Pablo Picasso is a perfect example; if you are familiar with the Guernica painting, it is a significant painting marking the anti-war movement.
+Guernica (Spain) was bombarded by the Nazis in 1937; it was a revolt against the catastrophic disaster that was happening in the world.

-The 20th century is marked by horrific historic challenges and art was the only way to peacefully go against it.
-Artists will counter-attack with their paintbrushes and let their colors express their anger and their despair for the situation.
+The 20th century is marked by horrific historical challenges, and art was the only way to go against them peacefully.
+Artists will counter-attack with their paintbrushes and let their colors express their anger and despair.
 However, not everyone was politically engaged.

-Artists, such as van Gogh and Monet were from an earlier generation and made a big change in the way we are painting today.
+Artists such as van Gogh and Monet were from an earlier generation and greatly changed how we paint today.
 During the Middle-Age, painters such as da Vinci or Van Eyck would paint realistic scenes and portraits.
-With Monet and van Gogh, this will change, and paintings will become more abstract and less truthful to reality.
+This will change with Monet and van Gogh, and paintings will become more abstract and less truthful to reality.
 The colors will be more vibrant, and the representation will be more imaginative.